-While fogging won’t affect the function of the window, foggy windows can look bad and may prevent the RV owner from having a clear view out.
+Double-pane windows in RVs are great for helping to maintain a more comfortable temperature inside the rig.
+However, they are prone to seal failure, which can lead to fogging (the buildup of condensation between the panes of glass).
+While fogging won’t affect the window’s function, foggy windows can look bad and may prevent you from having a clear view out.
 It may also impact the resale value of the RV.

 So, let’s take an in-depth look at how to repair fogged RV windows.